vathpela/shim-review/README.md

 Skip this, if you're not using GRUB2, otherwise do you have an entry in your GRUB2 binary similar to:
 `grub,5,Free Software Foundation,grub,GRUB_UPSTREAM_VERSION,https://www.gnu.org/software/grub/`?
 *******************************************************************************
-The current builds include the grub,4 and grub,5 fixes
+The current builds include the grub,5 fixes

 *******************************************************************************
 ### Were old shims hashes provided to Microsoft for verification and to be added to future DBX updates?